alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

 Method: slider.setSpeed(int speed)

 Simulation:
-* update the timer speed to reflect the new user input Timer.setDelay(int speed)
+* update the timer or game loop speed to reflect the new user input Timer.setDelay(int speed)

 Alana's Use Case 2: Provide a mechanism to save the current state of the simulation.